 Or does she?

-One can see that she loves fashion.
-The deep way.
-She does not only gets it so well, but is also aware of what clothes might do to one and seems to believe in the power – we, here, in the world of Oz, believe in – clothes possess to become one’s confident to share feelings and memories with.
-Moss has this thing for high-end vintage gowns rather then for the freshly out of the catwalks ones.
+One can see that she loves fashion the deep way.
+She does not only gets it so well, but she seems to believe in the power – we, here, in the world of Oz, believe in – clothes possess to become one’s confidante to share feelings and memories with.
+Moss has this thing for the high-end vintage gowns rather then for the freshly out of the catwalks ones.
 She wears them with a nonchalance that rivals with the “weight” most of the fashion crowd usually forces themselves into imposing and wins effortlessly, every time, while thcin-tchining a glass of vodka with “the crowd”.

 Because she just lives and loves it.
+To live!